-But car parts can’t think and don’t have emotions.
+But car parts can’t think, and they don’t have emotions.

-He held fast to his numbers, and he had Lyndon Johnson believing in his bulletproof thinking.
+He held fast to his numbers, and McNamara had Lyndon Johnson believing in his bulletproof thinking.

 The Secretary of Defense’s belief in only what can be measured has been named The McNamara Fallacy.

-Not to minimize the sorrow of war, but today I see many marketers applying the same faulty McNamara thinking to their initiatives and campaigns.
+Not to minimize the tragic sorrow of war, but today I see many marketers applying McNamara thinking to their initiatives and campaigns.
 They let metrics and analytics rule all their decision making.

 If it cannot be measured, it doesn’t matter.